 Berlin Wall today attraction

-Visiting the outdoor area and the visitor center is free of charge.
-However, it is worth taking a tour to learn something worth knowing.
+Visiting the outdoor area and the visitor center is free.
+However, it is worth taking a guided tour to find out more.